2i2c-org/team-compass/product/overview.md

 Product describes the services and technology that 2i2c provides, the value they are meant to provide, and the stakeholders and user archetypes that are meant for.

-Currently, the Product Lead is responsible for this section that is used to collect and share broad product-related information and strategy.
+This section is used to collect and share broad product-related information and strategy.
+It is maintained by the {role}`Product Lead <product-lead>`.